QuickBooks Blog

 What is an Owner’s Draw?

-An Owner’s Draw is the amount of money that a sole-owner or a co-owner takes out from a Sole Proprietorship, Partnership, or Limited Liability Company for personal use.
+An owner’s draw is the amount of money that a sole-owner or a co-owner takes out from a sole proprietorship, partnership, or LLC for personal use.

-Thus, an owner’s draw is the way an owner pays himself rather than taking a salary from the business.
-These funds must be taken out of the business' profits after paying all the business expenses.
-So technically, the owner’s draw is not a salary.
-Rather, it is more of the owner’s equity.
+An owner’s draw is the way an owner pays themself rather than taking a salary from the business.
+These funds must be taken out of the business' profits after paying all the business expenses, meaning the owner’s draw is not a salary, and is instead more of the owner’s equity.

 How Does the Owner’s Draw Work?

-Owner’s equity is the amount of money you have invested in the business.
-Hence, whenever you withdraw money, you tend to lower the amount of the owner’s equity.
+Owner’s equity is the amount of money you have invested in the business, so whenever you withdraw money, you tend to lower the amount of the owner’s equity.

 This can be explained with the help of the following balance sheet equation: